nftstorage/nft.storage/packages/api/README.md

 ## Usage

-Make sure you already did step 1 and 2 from these [instructions](/#getting-started).
+Make sure you already did step 1 and 2 from these [root instructions](/#getting-started).

 ### Running Locally